pitastrudl/wekanwiki/Team.md

-This page is in progress, more will be added later.
+This page is in progress, more team members will be added later.

 Every team member chooses freely what to contribute and when.
 If pull request works, it's very likely to be merged by xet7.